 - Publishing cutting-edge research work

-- Initiating dialogues with governments, lawmakers, businesses and civil society
+- Initiating dialogues with government, lawmakers, businesses and civil society

 - Providing thought leadership